railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

     rbenv install 1.9.3-p194
     ```

-8. Rebuild the shim binaries.
-You should do this any time you install
+8. You should do this any time you install
-   a Ruby gem that provides a command-line command.
+   different version of Ruby or a Ruby gem that provides a command-line command.

     ```text
     rbenv rehash